aschmeckmann/gcipher/README.md

     cd gcipher
     ```

-2. Build and run the Docker container:
+2. Build the Docker container:

     ```bash
     docker build -t gcipher .
-    docker run -p 8080:8080 --volume certificates:/certificates gcipher
     ```

+3. Run the server command:

+    ```bash
+    docker run -p 8080:8080 --volume certificates:/certificates gcipher server
+    ```

-3. Access the API at `http://localhost:8080`.
+4. Access the API at `http://localhost:8080`.

+With the updated command system, you can now use different commands to manage the application.
+The "server" command starts the server, allowing you to access the API.
+You can explore additional commands as they are implemented in your application.

 ## Usage